-Magnesium bisglycinate can also be a big hitter for individuals who struggle to stay asleep (5,6), especially when deficient in the mineral which is more common than you may think, especially if you exercise (6) or lack it in your diet.
-Any magnesium won’t do though and unfortunately a lot of bad products sit on the shelves, LLS’s magnesium bisglycinate is a highly absorbable form of a mineral due to buffering effect of glycine allowing greater uptake.
-A great blog from last year on magnesium by Emma can be read here https://www.lovelifesupplements.co.uk/blogs/love-life-health-blog/making-sense-of-magnesium-supplements.
+Magnesium bisglycinate can also be a big hitter for individuals who struggle to stay asleep (5,6), especially if you exercise (6) or lack it in your diet.
+Any magnesium won’t do though and unfortunately there are a lot of inadequate products on the shelves.

 Developing a sleep inducing routine is an excellent way of telling your body it’s time to sleep.
 From the information you have now gained it’s easy to do!
-It may need tweaking over a few days or so and you may not have to or be able to use it every night, but if getting off to and maintaining deep sleep is something you struggle with it’s worth having.
+It may need tweaking over a few days or so and you may not have to or be able to use it every night.
+However, if falling asleep and maintaining deep sleep is something you struggle with, it’s worth giving a try!

-Ear plugs if living in a noisy area to minimise noise.
+- Use ear plugs if you're living in a noisy area to block out noise.

 1. Halson S. Sleep in Elite Athletes and Nutritional Interventions to Enhance Sleep.
 Sports Medicine.
 2014;44(S1):13-23.